cartheur/ideal/README.md

 20      print cycle, experiment, result, mood
 ```

-Table 1.3, Lines 03 to 05: if the agent is bored, it picks another experiment arbitrarily from amongst the predefined list of experiments at its disposal.
+Table 1.3, Lines 03 to 05: if the agent is `BORED`, it picks another experiment arbitrarily from amongst the predefined list of experiments at its disposal.
 Line 06: the `anticipate(experiment)` function searches memory for a previously learned tuple that matches the chosen experiment, and returns its result as the next anticipated result.
-Lines 07 to 10 implement the environment: `e1` always yields `r1`, and other experiments always yield `r2`.
+Lines 07 to 10 implement the environment: `e1` always yields `r1` and other experiments always yield `r2`.
 Line 11: the agent records (posits) the tuple `⟨experiment, result⟩` into memory.
 Lines 12 to 17: if the result was anticipated correctly then the agent is `SELF-SATISFIED`, otherwise it is `FRUSTRATED`.
 Lines 18 and 19: if the agent has been self-satisfied for too long -- arbitrarily set to three cycles -- then it becomes `BORED`.

 Notably, this system implements a single program called _Existence_ which does not explicitly differentiate the agent from the environment.
 Lines 07 to 10 are considered the environment, and the other lines the agent.
 The environment does not have a state, as promised in the previous section.